zopefoundation/zope.locking/src/zope/locking/README.txt

     ...
     ParticipationError

-The `add` method lets any principal ids be aded to the lock, but all principals in the current interaction must be a part of the lock.
+The `add` method lets any principal ids be added to the lock, but all principals in the current interaction must be a part of the lock.

     >>> handler.add(('susan',))